 Savoring Hiroshima: More Than Just Historical Landmarks

-Element | Example | Tradition |
+| Element | Example | Tradition |

-Okonomiyaki batter | Layered with cabbage and soba noodles | Symbol of post-war ingenuity |
+| Okonomiyaki batter | Layered with cabbage and soba noodles | Symbol of post-war ingenuity |

-Seafood markets | Seto oysters shucked at dawn | Guardians of seasonal abundance |
+| Seafood markets | Seto oysters shucked at dawn | Guardians of seasonal abundance |

-Family-run stalls | Momiji manju pastries filled with adzuki | Recipes preserved for seven generations |
+| Family-run stalls | Momiji manju pastries filled with adzuki | Recipes preserved for seven generations |

-Every street corner in Hiroshima tells a story.
+Every street corner tells a story.
 It’s a city where the past and present meet in a bowl of ramen or a steaming pancake.
 Here, healing happens through food, one authentic Japanese cuisine dish at a time.

 The Signature Dishes That Define Hiroshima’s Culinary Identity